-Devon successfully pretended to be a geophysicist for more than ten years, before being exposed as a talented filmmaker in 2009.
+Avery successfully pretended to be a geophysicist for more than ten years, before being exposed as a talented filmmaker in 2009.

 His cover blown, he fled to Los Angeles and studied under some of the most eminent directors of modern cinema including Martin Scorsese on the set of Shutter Island, Christopher Nolan on the set of Inception, Clint Eastwood on the set of J. Edgar, and David Fincher on the set of Social Network.

-Devon believes story is key.
+Avery believes story is key.
 Years spent editing video footage, both for himself and for others, has made him acutely aware of the need for efficient storytelling, and he believes that every beautifully framed shot should propel the story forward.

 Avery most recently produced, directed, and edited a sci-fi thriller feature film titled Synced, an intense sci-fi thriller driven by a powerful love story.
 Filming took place over two years in the U.S., Scotland, and Japan and showcases the talents of rising stars Daisy Moore (grandniece of Roger Moore) and Nicholas Banks (Kingsman: Secret Service) alongside established British actors Niall Fulton (Cloud Atlas), Geoff McGivern (Episodes), and Eileen Nicholas (Trainspotting).

 The unique, global nature of the independent film garnered international press, including feature interviews on the Scottish Television Network and in Japan's Sankei Shimbun national newspaper.

 Earlier in his career, Avery's directorial debut included made-for-TV pilot presentations and a couple of extremely popular, award-winning short films.